data-djinn/second_cerebrum/Nix package manager.md

 ==Nix solves all this at the packaging level - one tool to rule them all==

 ### Purely functional
-- nix makes *no assumptions about the global state of the system*
+- Nix makes *no assumptions about the global state of the system*
-- the core of the nix system is `/nix/store`, containing *derivations* (not packages)
+- the core of the Nix system is `/nix/store`, containing *derivations* (not packages)
 	- derivations are stored like `/nix/store/hash-pkgname
 	- the hash uniquely identifies the derivation
 	- the pkgname is the name of the derivation
 	- e.g. `/nix/store/s4zia7hhqkin1di0f187b79sa2srhv6k-bash-4.2-p45/`
 		- this means there's no `/bin/bash`
 		- only the self-contained build output in `/nix/store/`
-		- nix arranges for binaries to appear in your `PATH` as appropriate
+		- Nix arranges for binaries to appear in your `PATH` as appropriate
 	- all packages stored in `/nix/store/` are **immutable**
 ##### So what?
 - so you can run any combination of any packages, all on the same system with no conflicts